The Difference Between Mineral and Chemical SunscreenApril 12, 2023

 You already know all the reasons it’s important to wear sunscreen every single day, but if you haven’t found the right formula for you, you may be tempted to skip it.
-Maybe your formula feels greasy and you suspect it’s clogging your pores.
+Maybe your formula feels greasy and you suspect it’s clogging your pores and leading to breakouts.
 Or maybe it’s thick and no matter how hard you attempt to rub it in, it still leaves a conspicuous white cast behind.

 Physical, or mineral, sunscreen contains one or both of these active mineral ingredients: zinc oxide and titanium dioxide.
-“Physical block is made of zinc and/or titanium oxide and it acts like a wall that does not absorb in the skin,” says Dr. Elizabeth Houshmand, a double board-certified dermatologist based in Texas.
+“Physical block is made of zinc and/or titanium oxide and it acts like a wall that does not absorb in the skin,” says Dr. Elizabeth Houshmand, a double board-certified dermatologist based in Texas and Skincare.com consultant.
 “It sits on the skin as a protective layer.”
 One of our favorites is the CeraVe Hydrating Mineral Sunscreen SPF 50 Face Lotion.

 “I usually recommend physical blockers, which tend to create less issues with allergies overall, for people with sensitive skin,” says Dr. Janelle Vega, a Miami-based dermatologist and co-founder of Bia Life.
 “I also think physical blockers are a better choice for people with heat-sensitive skin disorders such as melasma because you are not absorbing the sun’s rays, thereby leading to a decrease in heat production.”

 Dr. Houshmand notes that physical sunscreen is less likely to clog pores, so it’s great for acne-prone skin types as well.

 What Are the Benefits of Using Mineral (Physical) Sunscreen?